apache/trafficcontrol/docs/source/overview/delivery_services.rst

 CDN
 ---
 A CDN to which this Delivery Service belongs.
-Only servers and :term:`Cache Group`\ s within this CDN are available to route content for this Delivery Service.
+Only :term:`cache servers` within this CDN are available to route content for this Delivery Service.
 Additionally, only Traffic Routers assigned to this CDN will perform said routing.
 Most often ``cdn``/``CDN`` refers to the *name* of the CDN to which the Delivery Service belongs, but occasionally (most notably in the payloads and/or query parameters of certain :ref:`to-api` endpoints) it actually refers to the *integral, unique identifier* of said CDN.

 Check Path
 ----------